greendeilab/iScience_2024_Green/README.md

     <li>Extracting descriptive information from the videos (e.g. butterfly heading direction, wingbeat frequency, etc.).</li>
 </ol>

 To complete Parts 1 & 4, you'll need to use the Python application found in this repository.
-Note that this can be run on your local machine.
-Parts 2 & 3 are expected to be run on Google Colab (or a machine with a GPU) using the provided notebook 'AdaptedNeuralNet.ipynb'.
+This portion of the workflow can be completed on your own machine.
+Conversely, Parts 2 & 3 will need to be done using Google Colab and the provided notebook 'AdaptedNeuralNet.ipynb'.
 Installation and running instructions can be found in the 'INSTALLATION & RUN' file.

 <h2>Author</h2>
 Primary author and maintainer of the code found here is Sean Polidori (seanpolidori0@gmail.com).